EttusResearch/uhd/host/docs/identification.rst

     uhd_usrp_probe --args <device-specific-address-args>

 ------------------------------------------------------------------------
-Naming a USRP
+Naming a USRP Device
 ------------------------------------------------------------------------
-For convenience purposes, users may assign a custom name to their USRPs.
+For convenience purposes, users may assign a custom name to their USRP device.
-The USRP can then be identified via name, rather than a difficult to remember serial or address.
+The USRP device can then be identified via name, rather than a difficult to remember serial or address.

 A name has the following properties: